 How long does it take to get a decision?

-If an application is approved the first time it is submitted, approval will take between two to four weeks.
-If changes are requested, it can take significantly longer.
-The best way to ensure a quick turnaround is to ensure your application is complete and submitted two weeks prior to the next REB meeting.
-Applications will not be accepted as complete until administrative approval has been obtained.
+The best way to ensure a quick turnaround is to ensure your application is complete, contains sufficient information to demonstrate compliance with the TCPS2, and is submitted two weeks prior to the next GCREB meeting.
+Applications will not be accepted as complete until proof of administrative approval has been obtained.

 When does the Georgian College Research Ethics Board meet?

-The REB has regularly scheduled monthly meetings each month except July and August.
-Please see the online schedule or contact Mary Whittaker or 705.728.1968 ext.
-1774.
-Note: If there are no applications requiring REB review by the application deadline, the monthly meeting may be cancelled.
+The GCREB has regularly scheduled monthly meetings each month except July and August.
+Please see the online schedule or contact the Georgian College Research Ethics Board at 705.728.1968, ext.
+5395.

 May the public attend Research Ethics Board meetings?

-No. Applications for research approval are confidential and cannot be shared outside the Research Ethics Board without the investigator’s permission.
-Since approvals comprise most of the business that is conducted at REB meetings, they are therefore closed to the public.
+No. Applications for research approval are confidential and cannot be shared outside the Georgian College Research Ethics Board without the investigator’s permission.
+Since approvals comprise most of the business that is conducted at GCREB meetings, they are therefore closed to the public.

 What if I don’t get approval?